ChildhoodMoments/data-mining/Assignment-2_files/HW2.md

     ## 19         21          20         -1
     ## 20         24          21         -3

+Then I use a plot to show how well our model do at predicting the total number of bookings with children in a group of 250 bookings

     plot(p0)

     ## `stat_bin()` using `bins = 30`.
 Pick better value with `binwidth`.

 ![](HW2_files/figure-markdown_strict/unnamed-chunk-7-1.png)

+We can see that the highest frequency of estimated error for each group is zero, and we can see that in both sides of 0, there exists a similar distribution, overall it shows a normal distibution.